 Following are questions that arise frequently and the corresponding answers in plain English.
-It is not the intention of this web site to provide legal advice specific to any individual problem; if you have a problem, you should see a licensed attorney to discuss your particular case.
+It is not the intention of this web site to provide legal advice specific to any individual problem; if you have a problem, you should see a licensed attorney to discuss your particular case, whether it is traffic court lawyer, a criminal defense lawyer or a family lawyer.
 The law offices of Roderic A. Carucci are not creating an attorney client relationship through the use or reference to this website.

 Q. Do lawyers have more than one method of billing clients?

 Q. What billing methods are most commonly agreed upon between lawyers and their clients?